janeyrinn/karmayoga/README.md

 Future features will include:

->   * An online booking system
+>   * A subscription feature to view/ access online classes and workshops
->   * A chat forum for members of workshops or training courses at the studio
+>   * A chat forum for members of workshops, classes or training courses.

 ## Technologies